lrdj/goodlookslikethis/_posts/2024-02-14-apple-switch.md

 ---
 layout: 2023/post
-title: "Apple is experimenting with a new HTML form control"
+title: "Apple is experimenting with a new HTML form control?"

 subtitle: >
   Do we need a new control to convey the meanings of "off" and "on"?
 I'm not sure we do, but Apple seems to think we do